iJavaScript/page-ready-checker/README.md

 Page ready checker
 ==================

-How could say a page a ready while they are many components to be render via ajax calls?
+How could tell a page is ready while they are many components to be render via ajax calls?

 What we like to do is